3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 * Gaussian Mixture Model (GMM) - A GMM is a weighted sum of Gaussian statistical distributions.
 This creates a parameterized probability model of more continuous raw values.

-* Perspective-n-Point - This is a camera localization and pose estimation problem.
+* Perspective-n-Point - This is a camera localization and camera-pose estimation problem.
 There are many popular methods for solving this problem using points in a 3D space with their corresponding projections, usually with extended refinement using RANSAC.

 ### Previous Methods